 But all these will count for little, if FSIs do not build on their digital transformation efforts fast.
 They will need to consider working with partners “and increase dependence on holistic ecosystems.”

-“From a commercial standpoint, looking at the ‘beyond’ aspect of transitioning out of the COVID-19 crisis, corporates will need advice on restructuring and for this will lead to FSIs seeking support from non-banks, such as lawyers and consultants,” says Thung
+“From a commercial standpoint, looking at the ‘beyond’ aspect of transitioning out of the COVID-19 crisis, corporates will need advice on restructuring.
+This will need FSIs to seek support from non-banks, such as lawyers and consultants,” says Thung.

 Forward-looking FSIs may see this as an opportunity to catch up with challenger banks looking to usurp them before the pandemic.
 “As some FinTechs and challengers struggle, banks may speed up the move toward digital sales and service catching up with customer experience of these new-age players.
 And one way might be through increased partnerships and collaborations with challengers,” says Thung.